NgaLam1703/HR_Analytics-Job_Change_of_Data_Scientists/README.md

 ```
 enrollies_education.info()
 ```
-Check the sum of the error values
+Check the sum of the error values.
+The isnull().sum() function checks the number of missing values ​​in each column.
+This is necessary to determine which columns have missing data and decide how to handle them.
 ```
 enrollies_education.isnull().sum()
 ```

-We have category columns considered as objects and missing data.
+Columns such as enrolled_university, education_level, and major_discipline contain missing values, and they are replaced with the word 'Missing'.
+Instead of removing the missing values, this replacement helps retain the information in the data, while also indicating that there is a piece of information that was not provided by the participant.

 Let's fix their types and make them category and fill missing data
 ```